krank-art/portfolio/pages/blog/hosting-naughty-images.md

 > You get unlocking instructions ("turn 90° to left, then 30° to right, then turn lever"), but you don't know on which boxes it works.
 > It could work on none, a single one or even multiple boxes.
 > So for better or worse, you have to **try all with considerable effort**.

-and have no control on how capable the hardware of a website visitor is.

 Once we derived the correct key, actual decryption is very fast.
 Most modern CPUs have hardware acceleration (AES NI instructions), actual physical gates in the silicone so it just takes a single cycle.